-It is important to understand that these two groups are not part of the same tipology that the four categories "nectarine", "brugnon", "pêche vraie", "pavie".
-The latter are based on skin and stone characteristics while the two groups are based, for downy fruits, one on the flesh colour and the other on the ripening season.
+It is important to understand that these two groups are not part of the same typology that the four categories "nectarine", "brugnon", "pêche vraie", "pavie".
+The latter are based on skin and stone characteristics while the two groups are based, for downy fruits, one on the flesh color and the other on the ripening season.

 The flat Chinese peach varieties are simply called in France "pêche plate de Chine" (flat peach from China).
 They are also, but less usually, called "peento", which is one of the translations of the Chinese name into Latin characters.

-The recent hybrid obtentions between european "nectarines" (French meaning) and flat Chinese peaches ("peento") are also called "nectarine" in French.
+The recent hybrids obtained between European "nectarines" (French meaning) and flat Chinese peaches ("peento") are also called "nectarine" in French.
 For instance the 'Mésembrine' flat cultivar is called "nectarine Mésembrine" in the nurseries catalogs and in the official literature.

 To be (perhaps ?) complete, we add some informations about two ancient group names for peach varieties : "alberge" and "mirecoton".
 Nowadays they are obsolete for referring to a group of varieties but they still may be found in some old variety names.